interplaydc/interplaydc.github.io/_leaders/kate.md

 ---
 short_name: kate
 name: Kate Amoss
-position: Leader
+position: Life Practice Program Leader / Certified InterPlay Leader
 ---
 ![Kate Amoss](/assets/images/Kate-Amoss.jpg "Kate Amoss"){: style="float: right"}

-Kate is deeply invested in many paths that bring healing and wholeness to individuals and groups.
-She is a licensed clinical counselor in private practice and is grounded in depth psychology, expressive arts, sandtray therapy, and the energy healing of EMDR.
-She is one of the founders of InterPlay DC.
-Together with her husband, Billy, she has led the InterPlay Life Practice Program and Leadership Program for over ten years and led numerous retreats in the region.
-She was also a member of the InterPlay’s National Board.
+Kate Amoss, MA, LCPC, is an InterPlay Teacher and Professional Counselor in private practice.
+Trained in archetypal depth psychology, she has an abiding curiosity in all things hidden below surfaces -- deep roots, bedrock truths, neuro-biological processes, and ancestral antecedents.
+For her, InterPlay has offered the best toolbox of forms and practices with which to excavate the mysteries of ourselves and our world.
+She has decades of experience leading workshops, performances, and mentoring other InterPlayers.
+She co-founded The Big Yes Performance Group and co-led the InterPlay Life Practice Program in Washington DC.

-**Phone:** 301-593-3010
+**Phone:** (301) 219-1223

 **Email:** <katamoss@gmail.com>

 **Website:** <a href="https://www.candlewoodcounseling.com/" target="_blank">candlewoodcounseling.com</a>

-**Locale:** Silver Spring, MD
+**Locale:** Silver Spring MD